 Finding a candidate

 Hiring the wrong person can lead to poor performance, unnecessary training costs, wasted management time and low morale.
+Research by Oxford Economics shows that rehiring when it all goes wrong costs an average £30,000 per employee.
 Here are a few tips on how to get it right first time:

 Writing a job advert